jawah/niquests/docs/user/quickstart.rst

 You may also run the following command ``python -m niquests.help`` to find out if you support HTTP/3.
 In 95 percents of the case, the answer is yes!

+.. note:: Since urllib3.future version 2.4+ we support negotiating HTTP/3 without a first TCP connection if the remote peer indicated in a HTTPS (DNS) record that the server support HTTP/3.

 Multiplexed Connection
 ----------------------